umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Minor-Upgrades/index.md

 To create them, type `echo > upgrading` and `echo > upgraded-minor`

 That's it.
-Now the upgrade is ready to be deployed to the next environments, and it will automatically run the upgrader on those environments.
+Now the upgrade is ready to be deployed to the next environments, and it will automatically run the upgrade on those environments.

 ## Errors while upgrading children from baseline
 If for some reason the update of a child fail, or the child is left in a weird state, where it has some wrong configuration files, it is most likely because the child was unable to be merged properly.
 When updating children from a baseline, a configuration file will be preferred from the child over the one from the baseline.
 This means that when the update from the baseline to the child runs, the configuration file sometimes won’t be changed.